StarRocks/starrocks/docs/data_source/catalog/hudi_catalog.md

 A Hudi catalog is a kind of external catalog that enables you to query data from Apache Hudi without ingestion.

-Also, you can directly transform and load data from Hudi based on this Hudi catalog.
+Also, you can directly transform and load data from Hudi by using [INSERT INTO](../../../docs/sql-reference/sql-statements/data-manipulation/insert.md) based on Hudi catalogs.
+StarRocks supports Hudi catalogs from v2.4 onwards.

 To ensure successful SQL workloads on your Hudi cluster, your StarRocks cluster needs to integrate with two important components: